patmalcolm91/BikeSimulatorTools/README.md

 ### DynamicFlows
 Contains classes and functions for creating and modifying flows in a SUMO simulation dynamically.
 The class also allows a probabilistic mix of different vehicle types.

+### SimConfig
+Module for creating higher-level configurations to manage interactions between other modules in this package.

+#### TriggeredFlows
+Class for connecting Trigger state changes to DynamicFlow enable and disable events.
+Checks all triggers and enables/disables flows when the corresponding Trigger object registers the specified event.